 We expect the application to be ready to launch in late March, so please watch for an email from firstname.lastname@example.org.
 You will then complete a brief application and attestation for each license number, as you did last time.
 Applications are not accessible online, but snap shots of the application are available.

 We won’t have a separate application in Spanish.
 However, we plan to provide screenshots of the application translated into Spanish to help people who apply.
 2-1-1 Child Care also has Spanish speaking staff available to help — call 1-800-505-1000 for support.

 We are a multi-site organization.
 Do we apply as one organization or for each site?

 Each individual site will receive an email inviting an application.
 Please do not share the email invitation.
 Each site should complete its own application.
-The funding amount is determined based on how the criteria applies to each site.

 What do I do if my program did not get an application through email?